How Can I Make Mould Removal Easy?

 Practical Tips to Tackle Mould

-Apart from the usual cleaning products and equipment as pictured, you will need a vast amount of patience and some 'elbow grease' to be rid of mould from interior walls, especially where there has been an ongoing problem in the past.
+Apart from the usual cleaning products and equipment as pictured, you will need a vast amount of patience and some 'elbow grease' to be rid of mould from interior walls and window frames etc, especially where there has been an ongoing problem in the past.
 When mould has been left to its own devices it can also damage the plaster in extreme circumstances, but in most cases the plaster can be preserved if the appropriate products are used.

 Mould can get underneath wallpaper and until the paper is removed you may not even be aware of the extent of the problem even though there may be a telltale musty smell present.
 Mould spores will be present in the air sometimes causing household members to suffer with respiratory problems.